mkothari93/spicy-bites/README.md

 ## <strong>Deployed</strong>
 ---
-You can visit the deployed application here: [Spicy Bites](https://spicy-bites.herokuapp.com/)
+You can visit the deployed application here: <https://spicy-bites.herokuapp.com>

 <br/>